drylikov/Paper_scraper/README.md

-# paper-scraper
+# Paper scraper.
-Scraping newspaper archive, a specific one
+Scraping newspaper archive, a specific one.